Universal Masking

 Satori supports two types of data transformations:

-- Generic transformations - can be applied to any data type, like replace data fields with predefined strings, hash the data or remove it completely from the result set.
+- Generic Data Transformations - can be applied to any data type, like replace data fields with predefined strings, hash the data or remove it completely from the result set.

-- Specific transformations - tailored-made transformations for common data types which provide a better user experience for users of masked data.
+- Specific Data Transformations - custom-made transformations for common data types which provide a better user experience for users of masked data.
 For example, anonymizing an email address by replacing the address prefix with

 *